 Roof of Heaven

-His work remains of great interest to scientists, physicists and free thinkers.
-He wrote, " The stars will continue to shine after the extinction of our sun, as they already shone before our existence.
+A cult hero in France, his work remains of great interest to scientists, physicists and free thinkers.
+He wrote, “ The stars will continue to shine after the extinction of our sun, as they already shone before our existence.
 When there will no longer be on the earth a sole concern to contemplate, the constellations will reign again in the noise as they reigned before the appearance of man on this tiny globule.
-There are stars whose light shone some millions of years before we arrived… The luminous rays that we receive actually then departed from their bosom before the time of the appearance of man on the earth.
+There are stars whose light shone some millions of years before we arrived … The luminous rays that we receive actually then departed from their bosom before the time of the appearance of man on the earth.
 The universe is so immense that it appears immutable, and that the duration of a planet such as that of the earth is only a chapter, less than that, a phrase, less still, only a word of the universe’s history."
 For more on Flammarion visit these sites: http://en.wikipedia.org/wiki/Camille_Flammarion

 Santa Rosa, CA. • 95403

 Sign up for the Oberon Dispatch to get the latest on sales, new releases and more …